nextauthjs/next-auth/docs/docs/sponsors.md

 # Sponsors

 <blockquote>
   Auth.js is completely free and fully open-source.
-It is used in some of the biggest sites on the Internet [like ChatGPT](https://twitter.com/balazsorban44/status/1721632174279897132) with **more than 100 million users a week**!
+It is used in some of the biggest sites on the Internet <a target="_blank" href="https://twitter.com/balazsorban44/status/1721632174279897132">like ChatGPT</a> with **more than 100 million users a week**!
 </blockquote>

 Therefore, it is easy to forget that Auth.js is created and maintained by [actual humans](/contributors#core-team)!
 None of the individuals work on the project full-time, and they often dedicate their free time to support anyone from individuals to medium-size to billion-dollar companies.